aravikusu/aravoxel-cpp/README.md

 # aravoxel
 aravoxel is a voxel engine written in C++ using GLFW and OpenGL.

-The idea is that oneday it will be an ActionRPG inspired by Cube World.
+The idea is that one day it will be an action RPG inspired by Cube World.
 It's not there yet.
 Not even close.